SilentSevenStars/Secure-File-Storage-System-in-Python/README.md

 1. Registration
 Click Register on the login screen.

-Enter Name, Username, and Password.
+Enter Name, Username, Password, and Confirm Password.

 Click Sign Up to create an account.